 - Mastercard assistance center (only from land lines): 900 971 231

-To file a police report for lost or stolen items in Madrid, you may do so online or request assistance from the Office of Student Life.
+To file a police report for lost or stolen items in Madrid, you may do so online or request assistance from the Student Life staff.
 Regardless of how you file a police report, let the Student Life office know what happened.

 Treatment of women in Spanish society may vary as a result of cultural differences.
 Once in Spain, you may notice that people are looking at you or you may hear comments that you’re not used to.
 Although it may make you uncomfortable, try to stay calm and not engage the person whenever possible.
 When going out and socializing, you should equally ignore unexpectedly amorous men and women, persistent requests to provide personal information, and manipulative characters refusing to accept “no” for an answer.
 For more information, resources, or support, please see the Student Life staff.